lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

 Você pode pensar que esse barulho deve ser um problema.
 Acontece que isso é realmente benéfico.

-This turns out to be a recurring theme in deep learning.
-For reasons that are not yet well-characterized theoretically, various sources of noise in optimization often lead to faster training and less overfitting: this variation appears to act as a form of regularization.
-In some preliminary research, :cite:`Teye.Azizpour.Smith.2018` and :cite:`Luo.Wang.Shao.ea.2018` relate the properties of batch normalization to Bayesian priors and penalties respectively.
-In particular, this sheds some light on the puzzle of why batch normalization works best for moderate minibatches sizes in the $50 \sim 100$ range.

 Esse é um tema recorrente no aprendizado profundo.
 Por razões que ainda não são bem caracterizadas teoricamente, várias fontes de ruído na otimização